EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 `unpacked_trx` | `signed_transaction` | cached ecompressed transaction
 `trx_id` | `transaction_id_type` | transaction ID

 The `unpacked_trx` field holds the cached unpacked transaction after the transaction instance is constructed.
 If the signed transaction was previously compressed, it is decompressed from the `packed_trx` field and cached to `unpacked_trx`.
 If the signed transaction was stored uncompressed, it is simply copied verbatim to `unpacked_trx`.
-The `signatures` field allows a quick signature validatio of the transaction without requiring a full decompression of the transaction.
+The `signatures` field allows a quick signature validation of the transaction without requiring a full decompression of the transaction.

 # 3. Transaction Lifecycle